As with most areas of property, homeowners looking to sell quickly will need to speculate to accumulate in most cases.

 Your Energy Performance Certificate (EPC) will be displayed alongside your property's marketing material so if it's not up to scratch, buyers will almost certainly scroll down to the next listed property on their smart phones, leaving you scratching your head.

-If you're really looking to appeal to the modern buyer, consider installing a modern smart heating system such as Hive.
+If you're really looking to appeal to the modern buyer, consider installing a modern smart heating system.

 To find out how much your home is worth before you put it up for sale, request a valuation from yoru local CJ Hole office.